ethersphere/swarm-cli/README.md

-feed       Upload, update and view feeds cheque     Deposit, withdraw and manage cheques stamp      Buy, list and show postage stamps
+feed       Upload, update and view feeds cheque     Deposit, withdraw and manage cheques stamp      Buy, list and show postage stamps pss        Send, receive, or subscribe to PSS messages

 Run 'swarm-cli GROUP --help' to see available commands in a group